Differences for expats and tourists

 All persons residing in Germany who are not insured with statutory health insurance

-HAVE to set up a private health insurance coverage.
-What the requirement for such health insurances are in order to comply as substitutive health insurance coverage is regulated by law.
-Section 193 VVG (Health insurance contract law) says this:Subsection (3)
+MUST set up a private health insurance coverage.
+The requirements for such health insurances to be considered as substitutive health insurances is regulated by law.
+Section 193 VVG (Health insurance contract law):Subsection (3)

 - Every person resident in Germany is obliged